 What Is The Correlation Between Substance Abuse and Domestic Violence?

 The relationship between alcohol and other substance abuse can be complicated.
-Although there is a connection between the two, it is important to note that one does not cause the other.
-Alcohol and substance abuse causes misinterpretation of a partner’s actions and behaviors causing the abuser to perceive and process information in a different manner.
-These misinterpretations cause the abusers to respond in a violent manner.
-Substance abuse also increases power and domination causing partners to try and overpower each other leading to violence.
-Because of this many abusers use alcohol and substances as an excuse for being abusive, and victims use this as a coping mechanism.
+Although there is a connection between the two, it is essential to note that one does not cause the other.
+Alcohol and substance abuse causes misinterpretation of a partner’s actions and behaviors, causing the abuser to perceive and process information in a different manner.
+These misinterpretations cause the abusers to respond violently.
+Substance abuse also increases power and domination, causing partners to try and overpower each other leading to violence.
+Because of this, many abusers use alcohol and substances as an excuse for being abusive.
+Additionally, victims use this as a coping mechanism.

 We would like to share some tips on how to protect yourself if you find yourself in an abusive relationship.